sam81/pychoacoustics/pychoacoustics/doc/adding_experiments.rst

 "parent" is simply a reference to the pychoacoustics application, "paradigm" is the paradigm with which the function has been called, while "par" is a variable that can hold some special values for initializing the function.
-The use of the "par" argument is discussed in Section :ref:`sec-par`.
+The use of the "par" argument will be discussed later on when procedures with interleaved tracks will be described.
+For the time being you should just know that the ``select_default_parameters_`` should always have this argument.
 From line three to line seven, we create a series of empty lists.
 The ``field`` and ``fieldLabel`` lists will hold the default values of our text field widgets, and their labels, respectively.
 The ``chooser`` and ``chooserLabel`` lists will likewise hold the default